 Woodridge is situated immediately south of downtown Bellevue and is bordered by I-405 to the west and I-90 to the south, providing an easy commute into Seattle.
 In almost stark contrast to that, Woodridge is well-known for its quiet, tree-lined streets, many well-maintained neighborhood parks, and opportunities for bird watching.

 A focal point of the neighborhood is the Woodridge Open Space, a 20-acre upland forest preservation with an extensive network of trails.
-Schools serving Woodridge are very highly rated, and many homes have excellent views of Lake Washington, downtown Bellevue, and the Seattle skyline.
+Many homes have excellent views of Lake Washington, downtown Bellevue, and the Seattle skyline.